rvagg/archived-ender-tutorial-guts/README.md

 ==========================================
 ```

 To be a useful Ender library, the code should be able to adhere to the CommonJS Module pattern if a `module.exports` or `exports` object exists.
-Many libraries already do this so they can operate both in the browser and in a CommonJS environment such as Node.js.
-Consider UnderscoreJS for example, it [detects the existence of `exports`](https://github.com/documentcloud/underscore/blob/ca0df9076079a3b2c45475ddb2299fb901a29989/underscore.js#L56-63) and inserts itself onto that object if it exists, otherwise it inserts itself into the global (i.e. `window`) object.
+Many libraries already do this so they can operate both in the browser and in a CommonJS environment such as Node.
+Consider Underscore.js for example, it [detects the existence of `exports`](https://github.com/documentcloud/underscore/blob/ca0df9076079a3b2c45475ddb2299fb901a29989/underscore.js#L56-63) and inserts itself onto that object if it exists, otherwise it inserts itself into the global (i.e. `window`) object.
 This is how Ender compatible libraries that can also be used as stand-alone libraries work too.

 So, skipping over the complexities here, our libraries are registered within Ender and then we encounter the **Bridge**.
 Technically the bridge is just an arbitrary piece of code that Ender-compatible libraries are allowed to provide the Ender CLI tool; it could be anything.
-The intention though is to use it as a glue to bind the library into the core `ender` / `$` object.
-A bridge isn't necessary and can be omitted; in this case everything found on `module.exports` is automatically bound to the `ender` / `$` object.
-UnderscoreJS doesn't need a bridge because it conforms to the standard CommonJS pattern and its methods are utilities that logically belong on `$`. `$.each(list, callback)` for example.
-But, if a module needs to operate on `$('selector')` collections then it needs a special binding for its methods.
+The intention, though, is to use it as a glue to bind the library into the core `ender` / `$` object.
+A bridge isn't necessary and can be omitted -- in this case everything found on `module.exports` is automatically bound to the `ender` / `$` object.
+Underscore.js doesn't need a bridge because it conforms to the standard CommonJS pattern and its methods are utilities that logically belong on `$` -- for example, `$.each(list, callback)`.
+If a module needs to operate on `$('selector')` collections then it needs a special binding for its methods.
 Many modules also require quite complex bindings to make them work nicely inside the Ender environment.

 Bonzo has one of the most complex bridges that you'll find in the Endersphere, so we won't be looking into it here.
 If you're interested in digging deeper, a simpler bridge with some interesting features can be found in [Morpheus](https://github.com/ded/morpheus/blob/master/src/ender.js), an animation framework for Ender.
 Morpheus adds a `$.tween()` method and also an `$('selector').animate()` and some additional helper methods.

 The simplest form of Ender bridge is one that lifts the `module.exports` methods to a new *namespace*.
-Consider [Moment.js](http://momentjs.com/), the popular date & time library.
+Consider [Moment.js](http://momentjs.com/), the popular date and time library.
 When used in a CommonJS environment it adds all of its methods to `module.exports`.
-Without a bridge, when added to an Ender build you would end up with `$.utc()`, `$.unix()`, `$.add()`, `$.subtract()` and other methods that don't have very meaningful names outside of Moment.js, they are also likely to conflict with other libraries that you may want to add to your Ender build.
+Without a bridge, when added to an Ender build you'd end up with `$.utc()`, `$.unix()`, `$.add()`, `$.subtract()` and other methods that don't have very meaningful names outside of Moment.js.
+They are also likely to conflict with other libraries that you may want to add to your Ender build.
 The logical solution is to lift them up to `$.moment.utc()` etc., then you also get to use the exported main function as `$.moment(Date|String|Number)`.
 To achieve this, Moment.js' [bridge](https://github.com/timrwood/moment/blob/master/ender.js) looks like this:

 ```js
 $.ender({ moment: require('moment') })